-- 4.9 Due the wealth of environmental designations within the Neighbourhood Area, the policies of this Neighbourhood Plan have been subject to both Strategic Environmental Assessment and Habitats Regulation Assessment (featuring Appropriate Assessment).
-The relevant sites are: - North Norfolk Coast Special Protection Area (SPA), Ramsar and Special Area of Conservation (SAC) - The Wash and North Norfolk Coast Special Area of Conservation (SAC). - 4.10 North Norfolk District Council undertook Screening Assessments for both in Winter 2022/3 following the Regulation 14 consultation on the draft Neighbourhood Plan undertaken between July and September 2022.
+- 4.9 Due the wealth of environmental designations within the Neighbourhood Area, the policies of this Neighbourhood Plan were subject to both Strategic Environmental Assessment and Habitats Regulation Assessment (featuring Appropriate Assessment).
+The relevant sites are: - North Norfolk Coast Special Protection Area (SPA), Ramsar and Special Area of Conservation (SAC) - The Wash and North Norfolk Coast Special Area of Conservation (SAC). - 4.10 North Norfolk District Council undertook Screening Assessments for both in Winter 2022/3 following the Regulation 14 consultation on the draft

+Neighbourhood Plan undertaken between July and September 2022.
 The conclusion of both Screening Assessments was that full Strategic Environmental Assessment (SEA), and Appropriate Assessment (AA) were required, principally on the basis that the draft Neighbourhood Plan's policies would facilitate additional development in the area which may have likely significant effects on the protected European Wildlife Sites.
 The Neighbourhood Plan Working Party had anticipated this outcome and in November 2022 commissioned consultants AECOM to undertake both the SEA and the AA.
-The AA report was completed in April 2023 and the SEA in May 2023. - 4.11 The final SEA and AA reports are supporting documents to the Neighbourhood Plan and their recommendations have been taken on board in full in this version of the Neighbourhood Plan and have led to the preparation of the Policy below which applies to all development within the
+The AA report was completed in April 2023 and the SEA in May 2023.